 Canine Conservation Dogs

 Our wildlife conservation detection dogs are highly effective when working together with other processes used to locate endangered or invasive species.
-Our detection dogs have proven to be very successful when entering areas which have not yet been surveyed, to quickly obtain information and statics for the presence of the species to be located.
+Our detection dogs have proven to be very successful when entering areas which have not yet been surveyed, to quickly obtain information and statistics for the presence of the species to be located.
 They are also very effective to check that an area has remained free of feral animals.

 Here are some facts: